"Somebody made a remark that 'The Herd of Kettles' are arriving"

 History Extra reports that in 1973 the Muhammed family had the distinction of staying in Wick, the most northern part for any British Ugandan Asian settler.

-Though with the passage of time Asians went on a detour and began living with friends and relatives in places such as Finchley (London) and Leicester.
+Though over time Asians went on a detour and began living with friends and relatives in places such as Finchley (London) and Leicester.

 With there being limitations relating to housing and jobs, British Ugandan Asians had to be flexible.